Jascha Fibich

 The WILD WEST in the East

-With this project, "The WILD WEST in the East", I investigate East Germany’s cultural and personal fascination with indigenous American people.
-The photographs document the enduring attraction that these cultures hold within Germany.
-At the same time, the project highlights the various controversies that arise from this fascination and interrogates social perceptions of "authenticity".
+With this project, "The WILD WEST in the East", I explore an East German community that has a societal and personal fascination with indigenous American culture.
+The photographs document the enduring attraction to these cultures within Germany.
+Furthermore, the project enagages with the various controversies that arise from this fascination and interrogates social perceptions of cultural "authenticity".

 Merkers

-Merkers is an ideal place to explore the Thuringian province.
-It was an industrial settlement which has completely lost its economic importance.
-The series shows the old and new inhabitants, including asylum seekers from Afghanistan, Syria and Central Africa.
+Merkers is the epitome of the Thuringian province.
+It was an industrial settlement which has almost entirely lost its economic significance.
+The series shows its inhabitants, old and new.

 Collect Bauhaus

-This exhibit is following a trail off the beaten museum path: what has become of Bauhaus’s original works?
+This exhibition leaves the beaten museum path to ask the question: what has become of Bauhaus’s original works?

 Transformer-Towers in the Muldental

-Self portraits as dystopian commentary on current times
+These self portraits are a dystopian commentary on current times.

 Photographed on 8x10" film